basvandervlies/cf_surfsara_lib/doc/library/files.md

  * purge: exact copy of the source directory, default: false
  * run_bundle: The name of the bundle to run when something is repaired, default not set.
  * source: source directory
- * type_check:  Check if destination adn source are of the same type, default: false
+ * type_check:  Check if destination and source are of the same type, default: false

 The  copy attributes can be overriden or specified  by json data, eg:
 ```json